Archiving courses in ICON

 Course is deleted

-Instructors and course administrators can opt-in to archive courses earlier.
+Instructors and course administrators can opt-in to move courses to Deep Storage courses earlier.

 Initial Spring 2026 Opt-In

-If a course or set of courses opts in to have the course archived, an initial grace period of one year will be applied.
+If a course or set of courses is opted to have the course moved to Deep Storage, an initial grace period of one year will be applied.
 This initial opt-in period will follow these stages:

 Deletion